jadesola0710/PetTrace/README.md

 4. Updates the "How It Works" section to include identity verification
 5. Adds Self to the Tech Stack section
 6. Maintains all the existing project information while adding the new details
+7. Users can connect their MiniPay wallet within the PetTrace app.

 The integration is presented as a security feature that helps prevent spam and ensure accountability in the system.